Submissions

 • CONCLUSION

 This section is optional.
-The conclusion should include a summary of the presented results and the limitations of the study, it must not be perfunctory and repetitive.
+The conclusion should include a summary of the presented results and the limitations of the study, it must not be perfunctory, and repetitive.

 • Funding: All funding sources must be fully acknowledged and grant support details must be provided.
 If funding was not received, it should be stated that “the author(s) received no specific funding for this work.”

-• Acknowledgments: In this section, you can acknowledge any support given not covered by the author’s contribution or funding sections.
+• Acknowledgments: In this section, you can acknowledge any support not covered by the author’s contribution or funding sections.
 This may include administrative and technical support, or donations in kind (e.g., materials used for experiments).

 • Data availability statement: see above